sst/guide/_chapters/custom-domains-for-react-apps-on-aws.md

 $ pnpm sst deploy --stage prod
 ```

+{%note%}
-This command will take a few minutes.
+Deploying changes to custom domains can take a few minutes.
+{%endnote%}

 At the end of the deploy process you should see something like this.

 ```bash
 ✓  Deployed: